Fix: CPU Overheating

 CPU Fan Header AIO Pump Header Chassis Fan Header

 But, if it isn’t, then you will have to head into your BIOS.
-So, again, restart your PC and start smashing F2, F10, or Delete.
+So, again, reboot your PC and start hammering F2, F10, or Delete.

 Once you are in your BIOS, head over to fan control and select the pump, you should have the option to switch between PWM and DC.
 You can choose just PWM, and the pump will always work at full speed.

-Alternatively, you can modify the fan curve to consistently guarantee that the pump continuously operates at maximum speed.
+Alternatively, you can adjust the fan curve to consistently ensure that the pump continuously operates at maximum speed.

 Fix 4: Check And Replace Thermal Paste